Everything You Need to Know About Freckles

 While exposure to ultraviolet rays can cause freckles to appear, freckles can also be genetic.
-In youth, freckles can be genetic and not indicative of sun damage,” board-certified dermatologist Dr. Dendy Engelman explains.
+“In youth, freckles can be genetic and not indicative of sun damage,” says Dr. Engelman explains.
 If you’ve noticed freckles on your skin as a young child without any prolonged sun exposure, your freckles may be due to a genetic predisposition.

-Are Freckles a Cause for Concern?
+Are Freckles Cause for Concern?

-What’s the Difference Between Freckles, Moles & Birthmarks?
+The Difference Between Freckles, Moles and Birthmarks

 How to Care for Freckled Skin

-Stay in the Shade: Limiting sun exposure during the peak hours can make a difference.
-When the skin is exposed to high levels of heat, it triggers melanin activity, resulting in more defined freckles and spots.
-The rays are strongest between 10 a.m. and 4 p.m.
-If you must go out into direct sunlight, opt for broad-spectrum sunscreen, protective sunglasses, a hat, and long sleeves.
+Limiting sun exposure during the peak hours can make a difference.
+When the skin is exposed to high levels of heat, it triggers melanin activity and results in more defined freckles and spots.
+The rays are strongest between 10AM and 4PM.